ChrisNeedham200/loadimpact-docs/jekyll/_v3/how-to-tutorials/load-testing-mobile-sites-apps.md

 Creating a mobile user scenario from a session recording

 Recording usage sessions is almost as simple as with a desktop application.
-You use the Load Impact proxy recorder and set your mobile device to use that proxy when fetching HTTP(s) content from the Internet.
+You use the LoadImpact proxy recorder and set your mobile device to use that proxy when fetching HTTP(s) content from the Internet.
 This is how you do it:

 1. Connect your mobile device to Internet through a WiFi or cable connection.
 This is necessary because you are usually not able to set an HTTP proxy for the device when it is connected over a mobile network